terraform-google-modules/terraform-google-log-export/examples/bq-log-alerting/README.md

 --impersonate-service-account=<TERRAFORM_SERVICE_ACCOUNT_EMAIL>
 ```

+The source name format is `organizations/<ORG_ID>/sources/<SOURCE_ID>`.

-The [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation) can be used as a reference for the creation of the project, service account and log export.
+The [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation) can be used as a reference for the creation of the logging project, the service account and the log export.

 ## Instructions